maxweissenbacher/personal-site/_pages/projects.md

 ---
-layout: projects
+layout: page
 title: Projects
 ---

-This text will not show on the website!
+Soon you will find a description of some data science projects I've been working on here.